star7js/stever-streaming-backend-java/README.md

 so you know that Kafka is streaming, and the Spring app will print out the trades that it is reading from the stream.

 Use `./scripts/dev-stop.sh` to shut down everything gracefully.

+If you just want to start the `producer-simulator` then just run `./gradlew :producer-simulator:run`